bluekvirus/Stage.js/implementation/HOWTO.md

 If you don't know what they are, go for a quick look at their websites. (links are provided under the *Included Libraries* area on the left sidebar)

+**Remember:** The goal of this framework is to assist you to make better use of *Marionette* (thus *Backbone*) by adding a conventional workflow (with tools) and application container around it.
+It is designed to keep you focused on building dynamic views without worrying about putting/linking/organizing them into a manageable whole.
+You can make a complete web application project with ease now by focusing only on what to offer the user within each of the regions/areas.
+Go read about *Marionette*, it is very important that you understand the 4 types of views (*ItemView, Layout, CollectionView and CompositeView*) offered by this pattern library.
+[We are still experimenting with *Behavior* in *Marionette*, nothing in the framework is implemented with it yet]

 ###What's in the package

 ####Project structure